tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 };
 ```

-> To get a full picture how next-intl works, check [their docs](https://next-intl-docs.vercel.app/docs/getting-started/app-router-server-components).
-We are using only their setup required for proper routing, so we don't need all the setup listed there.
+> To gain a comprehensive understanding of how `next-intl` operates, check [their docs](https://next-intl-docs.vercel.app/docs/getting-started/app-router-server-components).
+We are only utilizing the necessary setup for proper routing, hence not all the listed configurations are required.

-Now let's create a shared configuration, which will apply to both client and server.
+Now, let's establish a shared configuration that will apply to both the client and server.

 > For this to work, create a project in tolgee platform, get the api key in integration section.
 Also I assume you have your exported language files in `i18n` folder (as is visible in the file structure above).